 - a.
 Alcohol is banned or restricted on campus - i.
 See the NDSCS Alcohol and Other Drug Policy and State Board of Higher Education Policy 918. - ii.
 Exceptions to this policy include if the NDSCS President gives written permission prior to an event or a physician prescribes medication for specific individual use. - b.
 Alcohol is prohibited in public places - i.
 See Wahpeton Municipal Code Section 22-81(i). - c.
 Delivery or use of kegs or other common containers is prohibited on campus - i.
-See the NDSCS Alcohol and Other Drug Policy and State Board of Higher Education Policy 918.

-- d.
-Alcohol servers are provided with alcohol server training - Trainings throughout the county from May 2015 to May 2016 through a SPF-SIG grant to Richland County Health Department.
+See the NDSCS Alcohol and Other Drug Policy and State Board of Higher Education Policy 918. - d.
+Alcohol servers are provided with alcohol server training - i.
+The Richland County Sheriff's Department provided Responsible Beverage Server Trainings throughout the county from May 2015 to May 2016 through a SPF-SIG grant to Richland County Health Department.
 The program was led by local law enforcement agents who discussed state and local laws pertaining to minors, the sale or delivery of alcohol to minors, obviously intoxicated persons, and dram shop laws.
 Participants also learned about detecting or deterring underage purchase or consumption of alcohol, proper carding procedures including detection or false or altered ID's, proper procedures in dealing with an underage drinking or underage person attempting to purchase, the psychological effects of alcohol, and the detection of intoxication and intervention with intoxicated persons.
 Eleven classes were provided with a total of 193 individuals in attendance to receive the training.
-This program continued with local funds into Fall 2018.
-Due to the Covid-19 pandemic, RBST was postponed in the spring of 2020. - e.
+Due to the Covid-19 pandemic, RBST was postponed in the spring of 2020.
+Due to turnover in the Richland County Health Department, RBST has not been provided from 2020-2022 but is being reevaluated for future implementation.

+- e.
 Days or hours of alcohol sales is limited - i.
 During the 2005 legislative session SB 2067 was passed, which amended sections 5-01-08 and 5-02-06 of the North Dakota Century Code.
 This bill defines when a person legally turns 21 years of age, "... a person is not twenty-one years of age until eight a.m. on that person's twenty-first birthday."
 This legislation was aimed to eliminate so-called "power hours," in which newly legal drinkers often attempted to consume large amounts of alcohol between midnight and when the bar is closed. - ii.
 The City of Wahpeton has established an ordinance for serving to an intoxicated person.
 Municipal Code 26-281(e) outlines the law concerning delivering alcoholic beverages to a habitual drunkard or intoxicated person. - f.
 Establishment of Dram Shop Laws - i.
 North Dakota Century Code (NDCC 05-01-06.1) establishes that every spouse, child, parent, guardian, employer, or other person who is injured by any obviously intoxicated person has a claim for relief for fault against any person who knowingly disposes, sells, or gives away alcoholic beverages to: - 1.
 A person under twenty-one years of age - 2.
 An incompetent, or - 3.
 An obviously intoxicated person - 4.
 And if death ensues, the survivors of the deceased are entitled to damages. - ii.
 Enforcement of and penalties for violation of this law are dependent on the philosophy of individual city governments and the circumstances surrounding each occurrence.